 The shiny onion domes send out a clear message, Moscow is definitely top dog when it comes to Russian cities.
 Unsurprisingly, the international schools are growing in size (as well as numbers) and now often operate on several campuses.
 There are also numerous kindergartens, catering to expats.

-The political power of the Kremlin and its inhabitants is obvious but it is also the commercial heart of the country and where most expats are sent for business as well as diplomatic reasons.
+The political power of the Kremlin and its inhabitants is obvious but Moscow is also the commercial heart of the country and where most expats are sent for business, as well as diplomatic, reasons.
 It is also, probably, the only city in the world where the public transport system is sighed over by all who have seen it and even those who have only looked at the pictures – ahhh the Metro!

 On the downside, it is bitterly cold in the winter, as invaders have discovered to their cost, and even snow loses its glamour after weeks of below freezing temperatures.
 All in all, the school run can be a bundled up endurance test, often more or less in the dark.

 Increasingly, your choice of school will depend on where you live, as children are spending more and more time commuting and the traffic situation has become a major problem.
 You must ask yourself how long you wish your child to spend in a car, stuck in traffic jams, when you consider where you are going to live, as the traffic in Moscow is truly terrible.

 Multiple lanes of traffic can become so encamped, with no exit or end in sight, that it is not unusual to see trucks and cars taking to the pavements.
 This leads to alarmed pedestrians scuttling out of the way or leaping for safety as an irregular new traffic lane develops.
 The GSGI editor once saw traffic sit so long, in downtown Moscow, that an entire tourist coach had time to send an emissary into a traffic island kiosk, to procure beer for all the passengers.